bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Here I have a webpage, I have a button on the webpage, it says Don\'t Press Me!
-And I\'m going to grab that button using my document element methods.
+Here I have a webpage, I have a button on the webpage, it says Don&apos;t Press Me!
+And I&apos;m going to grab that button using my document element methods.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 372.  (###) ~~~~~~~~~~~~~~~~~~~-->